esimscd/Moodie-Full-Stack-final-project/README.md

 ### Installation
 1. Clone the respository locally
-2. Inside your terminal, cd into the main project folder **PROJECT_GROUP1** and then cd into react app folder **Final_ReactApp**
+2. Inside your terminal, cd into the main project folder **'PROJECT_GROUP1'** and then cd into react app folder **'Final_ReactApp'**
-3. Once inside the **Final_ReactApp** folder, run `npm install`.
+3. Once inside the **'Final_ReactApp'** folder, run `npm install`.
 This should install all required dependencies
 4. Before you can run the app, you'll need to set up the API key: You can use file **.env.example** and rename this to **.env**.
 Inside the file, the variable name should remain as 'VITE_TMDB_API_KEY' but your unique API key should be added in here without quotation marks around it

 ### Running the app
-When previous steps have been followed, in your terminal ensure that you are in the **Final_ReactApp**  project folder and use command `npm run dev`, the app should then run locally
+When previous steps have been followed, in your terminal ensure that you are in the **'Final_ReactApp'**  project folder and use command `npm run dev`, the app should then run locally